tabularelf/gamemaker-kitchen/README.md

 ```
 deno task lume --serve
 ```
-Now you shoul dbe able to see the site!
+Now you should be able to see the site!
 You should be able to open your favorite browser, navigate to `localhost:3000` and see a local version of the site.

 Lume will automatically watch any code changes and rebuild the site to reflect them.
 Go crazy!